Sebpessy/meditation-community/replit.md

 - ✅ Created list view for meditation schedules with full details and duration display
 - ✅ Fixed all remaining "Garden Angel" spelling to "Gardian Angel" across the entire codebase
 - ✅ Removed vertical slider from energy tracker on all devices - users now interact directly with chakra visualization
+- ✅ **MAJOR DATA RESET**: Completely flushed all historical meditation session data (310 sessions deleted)
+- ✅ Reset all 52 users to exactly 5 minutes meditation time for today (July 21, 2025) only
+- ✅ Enhanced admin Last Login column to display both date and time instead of date only
+- ✅ Prepared clean slate for accurate session time tracking with realistic baseline values

 ### July 20, 2025
 - ✅ Created Gardien Angel page with calendar view access for moderation purposes